d0nda/d0nda/README.md

 - 👋 Hi, I’m @d0nda
-- 👀 I’m interested in Javascript
+- 👀 I’m interested in Full Stack Development
-- 📫 How to reach me ...dondahq@gmail.com

 <!---
 d0nda/d0nda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.